LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 ![](img/performance-optimizer11.png)

-### Volume Panel
+### Resource vs. Demand Panel
-The Volume panel allows the user to view closed conversations (agent, consumer and auto close) and agent login hours over the date range selected by the user in the filter criteria.
+The Resource vs. Demand panel allows the user to view closed conversations (agent, consumer and auto close) and agent login hours over the date range selected by the user in the filter criteria.
 By correlating closed conversations with login hours brands can optimize their staffing.

 ![](img/performance-optimizer12.png)

 ### Channels
 The Channels panel provides insights into closed conversation volume (agent, consumer and auto close) by all possible entry points, based upon the date range entered.

 This information can be viewed in two ways:
 * The bar chart displays the distribution across entry points
 * The line chart displays your entry point volume over time by each possible entry point